Rohit03022006/Todo-using-js/README.md

 - HTML5
 - CSS3 (with custom properties and modern layout techniques)
-- Vanilla JavaScript (DOM manipulation, event handling)
+- Pure JavaScript (DOM manipulation, event handling, no frameworks)

 ## Installation

 No installation required!
-Simply open the `index.html` file in your web browser.
+Simply open the `Todo.html` file in your web browser.

 ## How to Use